asimokby/product-reviews-summarizer/README.md

 ## The problem

 The company often needs to know what specific topics their customers are talking about, whether this be good or bad.
+However, going through all comments of the customers is inefficient.

 ## The solution

 Find the most common recurring phrases among the good comments and the bad comments and present it.
+Therefore, a company won’t have to read all customers’ comments.

 ## Our approach